 Check processing times

-Most applications for super visas (temporary resident visas) are processed within a few weeks or less.
+We process most applications for super visas (temporary resident visas) within a few weeks or less.
 Processing times vary depending on the visa office.

 Find out what you should do after you apply for a super visa.